Bushmaster Protected Mobility Vehicle: Netherlands

 In July 2006 the Dutch Government announced an urgent purchase of 25 Bushmasters to equip Royal Netherlands Army units operating in Afghanistan.
 Due to the urgency of this purchase these vehicles were taken from Australian Army stocks.
 Additional Bushmasters were built by ADI to replenish the Australian inventory.
 23 Bushmasters were directly delivered to Dutch Army units in Afghanistan starting from 28 August 2006.
 The remaining two vehicles were transported to the Netherlands to be used for training purposes.
 Twelve of the Bushmasters were fitted with a Thales SWARM remote weapon station before delivery.

-9 July 2007, Electro Optic Systems Holdings Limited was awarded a contract of A$5.8 million for the supply of remote weapon systems for use by the Netherlands army.
-The contract was awarded to EOS by Thales Australia for fitting to the Bushmaster Infantry Mobility Vehicles manufactured by Thales for the Netherlands army.
-The order entailed 17 CROWS Remote Weapon Stations.
+In July 2007, Canberra based Electro Optic Systems Holdings Limited (EOS) was awarded a contract of A$5.8 million for the supply of remote weapon systems for use by the Netherlands army.
+The contract was awarded to EOS by Thales Australia for fitting to the Bushmaster vehicles manufactured by Thales for the Netherlands army.
+The order entailed 17 M101 Common Remotely Operated Weapon Stations (CROWS).
 It was expected that the first of these systems would be operational in theatre by August 2007.

 On 20 September 2007, during an engagement with the Taliban a 20-year-old Dutch soldier was killed in action.
-His body was evacuated in a Bushmaster which was subsequently attacked with small arms, mortars and RPGs.
+His body was evacuated in a Bushmaster which was attacked with small arms, mortars and RPGs.
 The vehicle was struck several times but all soldiers in the Bushmaster survived and were unhurt.
 Since the vehicle was immobilized and still under attack, they were forced to abandon it.
 Since salvage was not possible the Bushmaster was later destroyed by a Dutch Apache helicopter.
 The troops were transported out of danger by a second Bushmaster IMV.